IWC luxury watch insurance theft worldwide

 Costs and services analysed in practice

-The premium for a specialized watch insurance is manageable in relation to the value of the watch.
-It annually amounts to about two to four percent of the insured value.
-For an IWC worth 15,000 euros, this means an annual premium of between 300 and 600 euros.
-This contribution ensures comprehensive protection, covering the full financial loss.
-A good policy should include the following services:
+The premium for specialised watch insurance is modest in relation to the value of the watch.
+It is typically around two to four per cent of the insured value per year.
+For an IWC worth €15,000, that means an annual premium of between €300 and €600.
+This contribution secures comprehensive cover that fully covers the financial loss.
+A good policy should include the following benefits:

 • Reimbursement at replacement or market value.

-Worldwide Protection: What to Consider Abroad
+Worldwide cover: What to consider abroad

-Gross negligence: An avoidable contract clause
+Gross negligence: an avoidable contractual clause

-Checklist: Choosing the Right Watch Insurance
+Checklist: Choosing the right watch insurance

-5. Waiver of objection for gross negligence: This clause protects you from reductions in benefits due to unconsidered actions.
+5. Waiver of the defence of gross negligence: This clause protects you against reductions in benefits in the event of careless action.

 FAQ